 Lemon Ricotta Fritters are a savory fritter recipe.
-Smooth and and rich, they are filled with cheese with subtle lemon and sage.
-Served with garlic aioli, they are the best fritters ever!
+Smooth and rich, they are filled with cheese and a subtle lemon and sage.
+Serve with garlic aioli for the perfect dipping sauce!

 No matter how the recipe was obtained, it was delightful.
 I adapted considerably to add more cheese and less work.
 The end result was fluffy fritters of zesty ricotta with a tangy cream dipping sauce.
 Pure bliss and also out of the norm as far as appetizers go.

 While I was making our ricotta fritters I started to wonder about the origin “fritters.”
 What is a fritter?
 You have to admit, it is an odd name for food, right?

 I always thought of them as traditionally southern, but actually it is an international term and used to describe any egg, flour and milk mixture with fruit, vegetables or meat.
 Who knew?
 The word fritter is derived from the Latin word frictura, meaning “a fry.”
 So now you know!